Active and Engaging Classrooms

 Call for ChaptersThis is a call for chapter contributions for an upcoming text: "Active and engaging classrooms: A practical exploration."
 This text is an edited book that is being compiled for the American Educational Research Association (AERA) Classroom Management Special Interest Group-sponsored book series with Information Age, "Contemporary perspectives on curricular interactions, behavior, and classroom management."

-Part I will relate the findings of empirical research and/or literature reviews on topics surrounding the theme of the edited book.
+Examination of findings of empirical research and/or literature reviews on topics surrounding the theme of the edited book or

-Part II will be composed of chapters that provide practical tips, tricks, and recommendations for practice regarding active and high impact practices.
-These chapters must include a narrative of your experiences that led to the development of the practices and an explanation of what worked and what did not work and why, as well as details of the context of teaching.
+Discussion of practical tips, tricks, and recommendations for practice regarding active and high impact practices, including a narrative of your experiences that led to the development of the practices and an explanation of what worked and what did not work and why, as well as details of the context of teaching.
 Including lists of recommended readings would also be very helpful.

-If you are interested in contributing a chapter to this edited volume, please submit by July 1 2021 to Candace Schlein (email@example.com) a 12-20-page chapter plus references as a Word document with the following formatting considerations: Times New Roman, 12-point font, double-spaced, APA style.
+If you are interested in contributing a chapter to this edited volume, please submit by November 30 2021 to Candace Schlein (email@example.com) and Sara Crump (firstname.lastname@example.org) a 12-20-page chapter plus references as a Word document with the following formatting considerations: Times New Roman, 12-point font, double-spaced, APA style.
 Include as a separate Word attachment an author biographical statement of no more than 200 words that begins with your name rather than your title.
-In your email state whether your chapter is a contribution to Part I or Part II of the text.